-Area of Study 1: Dance perspectives Area of Study 2: Choreography, performance and dance-making analysis
+- Area of Study 1: Dance Perspectives - Area of Study 2: Choreography, Performance and Dance-making analysis

-Students are to discuss their suitability for this subject with the current VCE Arts subject teacher.
-Enrolled VCE Arts students are expected to demonstrate a commitment to their chosen art form both in and out of the classroom.
+Students are to discuss their suitability for this subject with the current VCE Perforning Arts subject teacher.
+Enrolled VCE Performing Arts students are expected to demonstrate a commitment to their chosen art form both in and out of the classroom.
 Participation in evening assessment performances and/or afterschool studio enrichment activities may be required.

-- Structured questions
+- Structured Analysis Questions and Essay's

-- Performance
+- Group Performance

+- External end-of-year written examination

-- External end-of-year examination
+- External end-of-year performance examination